 Unfortunately, Emirates is rather notorious for its high carrier charges when you redeem points for a seat on one of its flights.
 But this is also where fifth-freedom flights can come in handy. 😉

 On many fifth-freedom routes, Emirates levies much lower or even no carrier charges.
-For example, you could redeem 107,700 Qantas points to fly Emirates First Class from Singapore to Melbourne and pay less than $100 in taxes & charges.
-In the other direction, for some reason, you’d pay over $1,000 more.
+For example, you could redeem 75,000 Qantas Points to fly Emirates Business Class from New York to Milan and pay just USD102 (~AU$155) in taxes & charges.

-To redeem Qantas points on certain routes that aren’t available to book online, you would need to call Qantas.
+To redeem Qantas points on certain routes that aren’t available to book online, such as Larnaca-Malta, you would need to call Qantas.

 If you’re looking for a cheap way to fly Emirates First Class without using points, the airfares on Emirates’ Bangkok-Hong Kong route are relatively affordable.
 This is another Airbus A380 route.